-The pharmacy was located close to the centre of Honiton.
-It had recently opened and had been completely renovated.
+The pharmacy was located in the centre of Budleigh Salterton.
+The pharmacy had recently merged with a second, larger branch of the chain, which had subsequently closed.
+The pharmacy was large enough for its volume of business.
 A spacious retail and waiting area led to the healthcare counter.
 This then led through to a large dispensary.
-On the first floor, there was a large stock room, an office and staff facilities.
+To the rear there was an office and staff facilities.

-The consultation room could be accessed from both the waiting area and the dispensary.
+The pharmacy had a large, well equipped consultation room.
 It was not locked during the inspection.
-But the RP found the keys and locked the customer entrance straight away.
-The room was well laid out and had plenty of space.
-It had a computer terminal and a clean sink.
+But no medicines or confidential information was stored in the room.
+The consultation room had a computer terminal and a clean sink.